 Tardy logged, principal will set up a meeting with parent, referred directly to the building principal or designee for further disciplinary action.
-Chronic tardies to Nichols Career Center programs may result in dismissal from the program at term.
+Chronic tardiness to Nichols Career Center programs may result in dismissal from the program at term.

 Tardies from break time are to be dealt with by the instructor and does NOT count as one on the Tardy Policy.
-If administrative support is needed for these, the Principal or her designee will assist and appropriate consequences will be given.
+If administrative support is needed for these, the Director or his designee will assist and appropriate consequences will be given.
 Teachers can revoke break privileges to compensate for lost time.
 Classroom teachers are not expected to change attendance from absent to tardy.
 Changes made in Infinite Campus to attendance will be handled by secretarial staff.

 Note: Attendance, which includes punctuality, may prohibit a student from receiving break opportunities or even returning to a program.
 A.M.
 Sending School Students report to class at 7:55 A.M. or as soon as their bus arrives.
-Jefferson City AM students report to class at 7:50a.m., P.M. students report to class by 11:45.
+Jefferson City AM students report to class at 7:55 a.m., P.M. students report to class by 11:46 p.m.